 - Better peripheral vision

-- Higher image quality (more consistent magnification throughout the lens)
+- Higher image quality (less image distortion throughout the lens)

-With aspheric lenses, individuals with strong prescriptions do not have to worry about the thickness of the lens in the frame.
-This opens up their options when it comes to selecting a frame shape and size.
+With aspheric lenses, individuals with strong prescriptions do not have to worry as much about the thickness of the lens in the frame.
+This opens their options when it comes to selecting a frame shape and size.

-When choosing aspheric lenses, make sure that the center of your eye is lined up with the middle of the lens for clear vision.
+With aspheric lenses, it is important to ensure that the center of the eye is lined up with the middle of the lens for maximum visual clarity.

-You’ll find that aspheric lenses can be made out of a variety of materials, including plastic.
+You’ll find that aspheric lenses can be made from a variety of materials, including plastic.
 However, they’re often made from a high-index material.
 Aspheric lenses tend to have more reflections, so an anti-reflective coating is recommended!
+Learn more about lens materials and coatings.

 The short answer: Anyone.

-The long answer: Individuals with strong farsighted prescriptions should choose aspheric lenses if they are concerned about the bulging appearance of the lens or the magnification of their eye.
+The long answer: Individuals with strong farsighted prescriptions should choose aspheric lenses if they are concerned about the bulging appearance of the lens or the magnification of their eyes.
 But aspheric lenses aren’t just in prescription eyeglasses, they are available in reading glasses, too!
-Aspheric reading glasses provide all the benefits mentioned above and are a particularly good choice for those with high reading powers (we carry up to +3.75).
+Aspheric reading glasses provide all the benefits mentioned above and are a particularly excellent choice for those with high reading powers (+4.00 and higher).